Negative Training Explained Simply

 How To Integrate Negative Training

-Due to its nature, Negative Training requires a great deal of energy and as a result it can be very taxing on the Central Nervous System.
+Due to its nature, Negative Training requires a great deal of energy.
+As a result it can be very taxing on the Central Nervous System.
 Thus, it is important to be judicious in your use and application of this form of training when integrating it into your program.

-As a rule of thumb, it is recommended to perform one exercise per workout per muscle group using the NT technique, preferably at the beginning of your workout when you are freshest.
+As a rule of thumb, it is recommended to perform one exercise per workout per muscle group using the NT technique.
+This should preferably be at the beginning of your workout when you are freshest.

 Negative Training is a technique that involves placing emphasis on the eccentric phase of a movement rather than the concentric phase of a movement.